Linear Extensions of Rotor-Routing in Directed Graphs: Reachability Problems: Standard rotor-routing context and background

-\begin{enumerate} \item if $G$ is stopping, all maximal rotor walks are finite.
-Moreover, from a starting configuration $(\rho,\sigma)$ where $\rho$ is a rotor configuration and $\sigma \geq 0$, all maximal rotor walks end in the same configuration $(\rho',\sigma')$, and for every vertex $v \in V \setminus S$, the number of times that a routing operation is performed at $v$ does not depend on the choice of the maximal rotor walk ; \item if $G$ is strongly connected, all maximal rotor walks are infinite.
+\begin{theorem} \thlabel{thm:commute_rotor_routing} If $G$ is stopping, all maximal rotor walks are finite.
+Moreover, from a starting configuration $(\rho,\sigma)$ where $\rho$ is a rotor configuration and $\sigma \geq 0$, all maximal rotor walks end in the same configuration $(\rho',\sigma')$, and for every vertex $v \in V \setminus S$, the number of times that a routing operation is performed at $v$ does not depend on the choice of the maximal rotor walk.

+If $G$ is strongly connected, all maximal rotor walks are infinite.
 Moreover, in the case of a single particle configuration $\sigma$, let $p \in C_V$ be the unique primitive period vector of $G$.
-Then all maximal rotor walks that start in $(\rho,\sigma)$ are ultimately periodic, and during a least period the number of times that a routing is performed at a vertex $v$ is equal to $|A^+(v)| \cdot p(v)$. \end{enumerate}
+Then all maximal rotor walks that start in $(\rho,\sigma)$ are ultimately periodic, and during a least period the number of times that a routing is performed at a vertex $v$ is equal to $|A^+(v)| \cdot p(v)$.

 \end{theorem}